Once in Every Life

 Once in Every Life is an album by vocalist Johnny Hartman which was recorded in 1980 and released on the Bee Hive label.
+Analogue Productions remastered it and released it as a hybrid SACD in 2017.

 Four songs from the album, "Easy Living", "I See Your Face Before Me", "It Was Almost Like a Song" and "For All We Know", were used on the soundtrack of the 1995 movie The Bridges of Madison County, posthumously burnishing Hartman's exposure and reputation.

 Reception

 The AllMusic review by Scott Yanow stated, "Johnny Hartman's next-to-last album finds the 57-year-old singer still in prime form.
 His rich baritone voice is joined by a sextet ...
 The ballads range from slow to a brighter medium-tempo pace, and Hartman shows that he still had it this late in his career".